-[Schedule I] April 2019 Two-Year Master's Program: Mature student selection
+[Schedule I] April 2020 Two-Year Master's Program: Mature student selection

-Group 1 Mathematics Oral 2 February Applicants will be notified as to the exact start time separately. examination Applicants must speak for approximately 15 minutes on their main area of mathematical research either at their workplace or on a personal basis.
+Group 1 Mathematics Oral 1 February Applicants will be notified as to the exact start time separately. examination Applicants must speak for approximately 15 minutes on their main area of mathematical research either at their workplace or on a personal basis.
 (PC projectors can be used.)
 An examination will confirm the applicant's basic academic skills required for the research field in which he or she wishes to enroll, and understanding of related matters.
 Bring copies of a summary of the presentation, five in Japanese and five in English, printed on A4 size paper.
 In addition, bring five copies of a summary of what you plan to study, printed A4 size in Japanese.
 If the applicant is non-Japanese, he or she may submit both summaries in English only.

-Group 5 Languages and Media Oral 2 or 3 February Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 30 minutes on their research or work at their workplace.
+Group 5 Languages and Media Oral 1 or 2 February Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 30 minutes on their research or work at their workplace.
 (PC projectors can be used.)
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).

-Group 6 Psychology and Philosophy Short essay 2 February 10:00-11:30 · Theme to be indicated on the day of the examination.
-Oral 2 or 3 February Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 20 minutes on their research or work at their workplace and their research plans after admission.
+Group 6 Psychology and Philosophy Short essay 1 February 10:00-11:30 · Theme to be indicated on the day of the examination.
+Oral 1 or 2 February Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 20 minutes on their research or work at their workplace and their research plans after admission.
 (PC projectors can be used.)
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc; A4 size).

-Group 7 Social Sciences Short essay 2 February 10:00-13:00 Select one of the themes indicated at the time of the examination and produce an essay.
+Group 7 Social Sciences Short essay 1 February 10:00-13:00 Select one of the themes indicated at the time of the examination and produce an essay.
 Themes will relate to proposed research areas across sociology, politics and economics.
-Oral 2 or 3 February Applicants will be notified of the exact date and start time separately. examination Applicants will be notified of the time of the examination separately.
-Applicants must speak for approximately 20 minutes on their research or work at their workplace.
+Oral 1 or 2 February Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 20 minutes on their research or work at their workplace.
 (PC projectors can be used.)
 The examiners will ask questions for around 10 minutes.
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).